naivary/govm/README.md

 After the first part of the name is calculated based on the rules described above the versioning will be calculated.
 The versioning is based on [semver](https://semver.org/) standard.

+### main.ova
+`main.ova` is a special kind of `.ova` file.
+This file is the main ova file which will be used by [import.exe](.govm/pkg/exe/import.exe). `import.exe` will automatically import `main.ova` into `VirtualBox`.
+This is especially useful if you have multiple computers that all can import with one click the `main.ova` and are ready to go.

 ## Testing
 The first valid command that you will run will trigger an `integrationtest` which is assuring that every functionality is working properly.
 If the testing was successfull an empty file named `tested` will be created, which is telling govm that the integrationtest was already ran successfully.